kpetersen/kpetersen.github.io/creds/index.markdown

 # Site Credits

+* Title courtesy of our main man, Will (Shakespeare, for those of you who are not well-versed in the bard's genius)
 * Design by Katie
 * Code by Scott
 * Love and support offered from both Roger and Turbo